 Press the neckline band by the center.
 Pin in place if you have to

 Pin the neckline band to the neckline, on the face of garment, cut edges together

 Sew in place with a 1/4 inch seam allowance.
 You can press the seam allowance down and stitch in the ditch through the seam line for added stability to the seam.

 Now sew the side seams.
 Here the sleeve joining joint is a problem because of the straight cut of the kimono.

 Stitch the sleeve seams,stop at the joint, keep the seam allowance to the side and continue sewing the side seams.
 Otherwise there will be puckering ( where the red arrow points).

 Do not forget to backstitch whenever you start and end stitching

 You can add some beautiful embroidered flowers or other motifs on your kimono.
 I tried with some metallic thread highlighted Sashiko flowers.
 I have added it near the left shoulder and intend to add more.

 That is it.
 This Kimono is enough for me.
 If you are looking for a quick Kimono you will be happy with it.
-Hope no one from Japan send a Samurai to kill me for making it like this.
+I hope no one from Japan sends a Samurai to kill me for making it like this.